 The relationship was rewarding for the Nicotra group as well.
 “It was fantastic to work with Cathy – it was a real collaboration”, said Adrienne Nicotra.
 “Some of our conversations led to real moments of thought for me and my students.

 “As Cathy’s project came together she explored and captured many elements of what we study – how light passes through the surface of the leaf, how water travels through the veins and their constituent vessel cells, how distinctive the shapes and surface textures of the leaves are.
 It was simply delightful to participate as the work has come together; it captures the beauty of the leaf as an organ, and also the connections and complexity and eternal curiosity of the relationship between form and function.”

-Cathy Franzi’s work will be on display in the atrium of the refurbished RN Robertson building.
+Cathy Franzi’s work is on display in the Jan Anderson room, in the RN Robertson building.